sap-tutorials/Tutorials/tutorials/vora-zeppelin-load-sample-data/vora-zeppelin-load-sample-data.md

 ---
 title: Loading sample data using Apache Zeppelin
-description: You will use Apache Zeppelin to create table and load sample data from files already created in HDFS in SAP HANA Vora, developer edition, on CAL.
+description: You will use Apache Zeppelin to create tables and load sample data from files already created in HDFS in SAP HANA Vora, developer edition, on CAL.
 tags: [  tutorial>beginner, topic>big-data, products>sap-hana-vora ]
 ---
 ## Prerequisites